erroronline1/caro/readme.md

 The respective manager provides a selection for recent approved elements as well as a selection for all entries within the database.

 Forms can be exported as an editable PDF in hopefully rare scenarios where a digital record is somehow an issue.
 Upload-options are dropped by default though.
 Permission to export is restricted by default to defined authorized users to prevent distribution of outdated versions and support an improved data collecting within the application.
 Authorized form creators can decide for general permission though.
 It is recommended to transfer the data later or at least append the scanned or photographed document to the applicable record (given a suitable form).

-Forms can be managed to bundles so records can be reviewed for completeness.

 ![form composer screenshot](assets/forms.png)